 Additional Information:

-Oral law erroneously attributed to Moses
+Oral law later erroneously attributed to Moses

-Tribes & circumcision emphasized only in biblical scriptures
+Tribes and circumcision not emphasized in Oahspe

 Oahspe and the scriptures come together about the Levites